Rinodina nimisii Giralt & H. Mayrhofer

 Distribution: N - Lig (Giordani & Incerti 2008, Giordani & al. 2009).
 C - Sar (Giralt & al. 1995).

 Description: Thallus crustose, episubstratic, well-developed, continuous, greyish-green, brownish or olivaceous, indeterminate, entirely blastidiate, without a distinct prothallus.
 Blastidia up to 125 µm thick, with a slightly pruinose and rugose appearance due to surrounding projecting hyphae.
-Apothecia at first lecanorine, usually becoming biatorine when old, abundant, scattered or confluent, subimmersed, broadly attached, up to 1 mm across, with a black, concave to flat, rarely convex disc, and a thin, entire or blastidiate, soon excluded thalline margin; proper margin usually visible as a parathecial ring within the thalline margin.
-Thalline exciple 30-70 µm wide laterally; proper exciple indistinct or up to 10-20 µm wide laterally, expanded to 20-30 µm in upper part; epithecium brownish black; hymenium colourless, 50-75 µm high; paraphyses up to 2 µm thick at mid-level, the apical cells 3-5 µm wide; hypothecium colourless, 80-100 µm high.
+Apothecia at first lecanorine, usually becoming biatorine when old, not abundant, scattered or rarely confluent, subimmersed to broadly attached, up to 1 mm across, with a black, concave to flat, rarely convex disc and a thin, entire or blastidiate, soon excluded thalline margin; proper margin usually visible as a parathecial ring between disc and thalline margin.
+Thalline exciple 30-70 µm wide laterally; proper exciple up to 10-20 µm wide laterally, expanded to 20-30 µm in upper part; epithecium brownish black, K-; hymenium colourless, 50-75 µm high; paraphyses up to 2 µm thick at mid-level, the apical cells 3-5 µm wide; hypothecium colourless, 80-100 µm high.
 Asci 8-spored, clavate, the K/I+ blue tholus penetrated by a faintly amyloid apical cushion with parallel or diverging flanks, the wall K/I-, surrounded by a K/I+ blue outer layer, Lecanora-type.
 Ascospores 1-septate, brown, ellipsoid, (10-)12-16(-18) x 6-8.5 µm, without a well-developed torus, swollen in K and strongly warted when mature, Dirinaria-type, with ontogeny of type B (apical thickenings visible before the insertion of the septum).
 Photobiont chlorococcoid.
 Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.Note: a Mediterranean-Macaronesian lichen known from several Mediterranean Islands (Corsica Sardinia, Menorca), Portugal, and the Canary Islands, restricted to coastal localities with frequent humid, salt-laden winds, e.g. on Juniperus in sites with sand dunes.
 It is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).

 Growth form: Crustose